thomazbastiaanssen/kronos/README.md

     ##   (Intercept)  Timepoint_cos  Timepoint_sin
     ##       -0.4063         0.3914        -0.6886

 3).
-The *getKronos_trace()* functioncontains all the data required for graphing the sinusoid curve, which can either be used in our custom ggplot2 functions, or can be used in other graphing packages.
+The *getKronos_trace()* function returns all the data required for graphing the sinusoid curve, which can either be used in our specialized ggplot2 functions, or can be used in other graphing packages.
 The *y_hat* column represents the predicted value of the outcome variable: this is essential for plotting the predicted sinusoid curve.